Upper School

 • Communicate and support a scientific argument.

-AP Physics I: Mechanics is equivalent to a one-semester, algebra-based, college-level physics course, especially appropriate for students planning to specialize or major in any scientific field.
+AP Physics I is equivalent to a one-semester, algebra-based, college-level physics course, especially appropriate for students planning to specialize or major in any scientific field.
 The course explores topics related to all types of motion and introductory circuits.
 Algebra and trigonometry are used throughout the course.

 Understanding of the basic principles involved and the ability to apply these principles in the solution of problems will be the major goal of the course.
 Consequently, the course will utilize guided inquiry and student-centered learning to foster the development of critical thinking skills.